GitHub app

 You can integrate GitHub with Intercom simply by clicking through a few short steps.

-3. Once you authorize the application, you’ll see a list of the repositories you have access to that you can connect to Intercom.
+Once you authorize the application, on the Settings tab you’ll see a list of the repositories you have access to that you can connect to Intercom.

 Each teammate will only be able to add the repositories they have access to in GitHub.
 You should select the repository where you log issues for your product with your development team, as well as any others you would like to link to Intercom.

-If you've added more than one repository, choose which one links to your conversations in Intercom at the top of the page:
+If you add more than one repository, make sure to "Choose your main repo" at the top of the Settings tab.

-Important: You can only choose one repository to create issues directly from Intercom with.
+You can only choose one repository to create issues directly from Intercom.
 You can still link conversations to other repositories by pasting a conversation link into that repository, or by adding a GitHub issue as a note in a conversation.

-Note about repositories: Each teammate will only see the GitHub repositories they have access to in the ‘Manage page’ section in your GitHub integration.
+Note about repositories: Each teammate will only see the GitHub repositories they have access to in the Settings tab of the GitHub app.
 This means it’s possible for the default repository to be (or be changed to) a repository that another teammate doesn’t have access to, so they wouldn’t be able to use it.
 You should ensure that your main repo is one that all teammates creating issues have access to.

 Create GitHub issues from a conversation